 Industry greatly influences the outcome because it dictates the level of complexity and features needed to succeed on the market.
 To give you some examples, building an app that connects patients and healthcare providers for home service took SOLVVE several months.
 On the other hand, building an online eCommerce platform that serves several markets in their languages took SOLVVE 2 years.
 If you check our case studies, you will see that the time frame varies greatly.
 Some projects even have been paused for a while only to get back on track later on.

-Top-quality apps that are beautiful, easy-to-use, and working stable round the clock take time.
+Building top-quality apps that are beautiful, easy-to-use, and working stable round the clock takes time.
 Thus, be sure to talk to the development company about the estimates.
 SOLVVE team would be happy to discuss your project and advise you on the development time.
 Thus, do not hesitate to contact us.
 Let us make it happen!